Career Overview

 27,800% Employed Full Time

-- Work takes place indoors and outdoors in various weather conditions
+53%Work takes place indoors and outdoors in a variety of weather conditions.

-- Work is done near or with equipment, instruments, machinery or power/hand tools that may be a source of accident or injury
+Equipment, instruments, machinery or power/hand tools may be a source of accident or injury.
+Workers may be exposed to toxic chemicals, noise and vibration.

 Career Pathways